whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 here we have to rely on information given to us second-hand to know what is what.
 What if that information were wrong?
 Are there any checks we can make ourselves to be sure patients are in rows?
-We are not told how many patients were included so simply checking the number of rows won’t help.
+We are not told how many patients were included so simply checking the number of rows won't help.
 And what if there were 50 patients and measurements taken over 50 days?